 As a developer and security professional, I wanted my online presence to be more than just a resume, I wanted it to be a live demonstration of my skills.
-My goal was to host two distinct sites: a static portfolio at naol.dev
+My goal was to host two distinct sites: a static portfolio at naol.dev and a technical blog at blog.naol.dev.
+The challenge?
+I wanted to manage both from a single GitHub repository, a monorepo with a fully automated deployment pipeline.

 This isn’t supported by GitHub Pages, which only serves one site per repository.
 But by combining the strengths of GitHub Actions, Cloudflare Pages, and Cloudflare DNS, I built a seamless, hybrid CI/CD pipeline that does exactly what I need.